 Naturopathy is the use of natural healing techniques, centred around an understanding of the whole person, who they are and how they respond to their environment.
 Rather than basing treatments on the disease or symptoms a person has, the question is first asked, "Who is this person who has these symptoms?"

 A wholistic approach is used to identify causes of symptoms and remove those causes, rather than treating symptoms alone.
-Symptomatic relief is of course important (frequently being a patient's primary concern) and many naturopathic techniques are highly effective for this purpose, but as naturopathy also aims to strengthen and balance the body's natural restorative capacities, the relief of symptoms is often dramatic and accompanied by the pleasant side effect of increased resistance to future illness.
+Symptomatic relief is of course important, frequently being the patient's primary concern.
+Many naturopathic techniques are highly effective for this purpose, but as naturopathy also aims to strengthen and balance the body's natural restorative capacities, the relief of symptoms is often dramatic and accompanied by the pleasant side effect of increased resistance to future illness.